morti747/MYSQL-python-scripts/README.md

 ##

-## :one: Make security configurations by running the provided security script:
+## Step 4: Make security configurations by running the provided security script:

 ```